Morality in a Secular World

 The fact is, there are different kinds of religion, just as there are different kinds of morality and different kinds of civilisation.
 The differences between them are as important as the similarities.
 For most people, each word means something quite specific, and it is often hard to grasp that the specific meaning it has for me is not the same as the specific meaning it has for you.

-If somebody steals, we tend to put them in prison.
-A Muslim country, would tend to cut their hand off.
+If somebody steals, we tend in the Western world to put them in prison.
+Other places would be more likely to cut their hand off.
 These are both examples of morality at work.
 Are they efectively the same, simply pavlovian conditioning to discourage unwanted behaviour?
 Does it make any difference which is adopted?
 Is one course of action better than the other?
 How do you judge between different moralities?
 Is it a moral choice or a practical one?

-It is clear that different religions produce different moralities and thus different civilisations.
+It is clear to me that different religions produce different moralities and thus different civilisations.

 Morality and Values